LawnchairLauncher/lawnicons/CONTRIBUTING.md

 [Check app IDs on Dashboard](https://lawnicons-requests.vercel.app/) • [How to find app IDs](https://github.com/LawnchairLauncher/lawnicons/blob/develop/CONTRIBUTING.md#how-to-find-app-ids) • [Add icons to Lawnicons](https://github.com/LawnchairLauncher/lawnicons/blob/develop/CONTRIBUTING.md#adding-icons-and-missing-app-ids-to-lawnicons)

+## Icon reviews

+Reviews serve two goals: keeping icon quality high and weeding out unmotivated contributors.
+A softer approach always wastes time for everyone involved.

+### Review stages

+1. Our review bot runs its checks and gives feedback.
+If the contributor doesn't fix the icon issues, the PR isn't worth pursuing.
+2. If the bot finds no issues, a maintainer does a detailed review — up to 5 icons at a time, depending on how many issues are left.
+3. The maintainer merges the PR once all issues are fixed.

+PRs with long-ignored issues are closed automatically.

+### Become a reviewer

+If you want to review icons and have the time, you need solid knowledge of the Lawnicons design guidelines.
+That usually means being able to create icons yourself, as learning by doing works best.
+Since reviews often take longer than creating an icon, it's quicker to replace a few incorrect icons than to review them and explain what's wrong.
+To be specific, you should be able to create 20 random icons flawlessly in one go.

 ## Lawnicons design guidelines